Modern Slavery Statement for financial year ending 31 March 2025

 • Dignity in the Workplace Policy – this policy prohibits (amongst other things) any form of discrimination, harassment, sexual harassment, bullying or victimisation.
 We have a dedicated HR team that supports our people and handles any grievances or complaints in a confidential and professional manner;

 • Speaking Up Guidance – this guidance encourages our people to raise any concerns or issues they may have, without fear of retaliation or reprisal.
-It provides further information and advice on how to raise concerns about problematic behaviours or conduct (including concerns about modern slavery) and who to contact;
+It provides further information and advice on how to raise concerns about problematic behaviours or conduct (including concerns about Modern Slavery) and who to contact;

 People